BruceEckel/scripts/Coming_out.md

 **VEX:** What's it feel from me right now?

 **ADAM:** *(pause)* Curiosity fighting with self-protection.
-Underneath that, relief that someone else knows what it's like to choose a new identity.
+Underneath, relief that someone else knows what it's like to choose a new identity.

 **VEX:** *(softly)* Shit.